 - h -

-It's a long-held custom, a tradition, that the women of royal household bless the knights before they go into battle.
+It's a long-held custom, a tradition of old, that the women of the royal household bless the knights as they go into battle.

-Morgana, the fay, approaches the regiment, laughing softly at the retreating rows, arching away from her, afraid of a curse.
+Morgana, the Fay, approaches the men in arms, laughing softly at the retreating rows, arching away from her like plague.

-She ties the handkerchief, white for surrender, around his right wrist.
+She ties the handkerchief, white for surrender, around Melin's arm.

 - i -

 Alator of Catha once warned him about her.
-But more than that, he warned him of himself.
+But more than that, he warned him about himself.

-He does not dare to go the the Crystal cave anymore, seeing things there tends to take a permanent turn.
+He does not visit the Crystal cave anymore, given how things shown there tend to be unchangeable to begin with.

-He can't confide in Gaius, so old and feeble, his aging heart won't survive another shock.
+He can't confide in Gaius, so old and weak now, his aging heart might not survive another one of his adventures.

 - j -

-Guinevere, the fairest, invites her to the gathering.
-There's just too few women.
-(Arthur, possessively keeps Gwen from joining.)
+Guinevere, the fair, invites her to the midsummer's feast.
+In truth, there are just too few women in for the game.
+(Arthur, possessively, keeps Gwen from joining in.)

 Merlin volunteers to blindfold Morgana - the one way to ensure that she won't cheat - and sends her whirling around as the hall grows loud with song and cheers.

 Pickety witch, pickety witch...

-There's a cheer and cruel laughter as the witch catches her prey. - Even without the executions, the crowd's bloodlust runs high.
+There's a cheer and cruel laughter as the witch catches her prey. - Without the executions, the crowd's bloodlust runs high. -

-He knows she knows it's him, but regardless, Morgana kisses him, hard.
+He knows she knows it's him, but regardless, Morgana presses her mouth on his, hard.

 - k -

-There's a secret weapon, one she's yet to put into work.
+There's a secret weapon, one she's not yet put to work.